 We will endeavor to take all reasonable actions to avoid interruptions in the continuous offering of our shares of common stock.
 There can be no assurance, however, that we will not need to suspend our continuous offering while the SEC and, where required, state securities regulators, review such filings for additional offerings of our stock until such filings are declared effective, if at all.

-Q: When may I make purchases of shares and at what price?
+Q: When may I make purchases of shares?